 Additionally, you can redeem your cash back for gift cards and charitable donations, though doing so may diminish the value of your cash back and may entail a minimum redemption threshold.

-This card comes with a 0% on purchases for 9 months.
+There is a 0% intro APR on purchases for 9 months.

 Quarterly and Year-End Reports

 At the end of every quarter and year, Capital One sends you a detailed summary of your spending during the period, including categorized line items that simplify budgeting, accounting, and tax preparation.
 Spending on employee cards, if any, is included in this report as well.